Episode 6 (Twin Peaks)

-"Episode 6", also known as "Realization Time", is the seventh episode of the first season of the American mystery television series Twin Peaks.
+"Episode 6", also known as "Realization Time", is the seventh episode of the first season of the American surrealist mystery-horror drama television series Twin Peaks.
 The episode was written by Harley Peyton, and directed by Caleb Deschanel.
 "Episode 6" features series regulars Kyle MacLachlan, Sherilyn Fenn and Eric Da Re, with guest appearances by Chris Mulkey and David Patrick Kelly.

 Federal Bureau of Investigation (FBI) agent Dale Cooper (MacLachlan) and Twin Peaks sheriff Harry Truman (Ontkean) continue to investigate a murder in the small mountain town of Twin Peaks; while local businessman Benjamin Horne (Beymer) schemes to burn down the town's sawmill to further his property empire.

 Deschanel has noted that the episode, like most in the series, was filmed from a relatively short teleplay; he feels that this has contributed to its ability to develop characterization and subtextual inferences in addition to advancing its narrative.
 Peyton has described writing dialogue for MacLachlan's character Dale Cooper as being particularly tricky, though he found Fenn's character Audrey Horne to be enjoyable to write for.
 First airing on May 17, 1990, "Episode 6" was viewed by approximately 17 percent of the available audience during its broadcast.
 The episode has received positive reviews from critics.